Note: This page discusses 1900s pitcher Doc Newton. For the college coach of the same name, click here.

 - Died May 14, 1931 in Memphis, TN USA

 Eustace "Doc" Newton pitched eight seasons in the big leagues and was also in the minors for 17 years.
-In his best year in the majors, he went 15-14 for the 1902 Brooklyn Superbas, while in his most notable minor league year he went 39-17 for the 1904 Los Angeles Angels.
+In his best year in the majors, he went 15-14 for the Brooklyn Superbas in 1902, while in his most notable minor league year he went 39-17 for the 1904 Los Angeles Looloos.

 In the early years, newspapers tended to refer to him as Eustace, and later as "Doctor" or Doc.

-Doc pitched for Norfolk in both 1897-98 along with a few games for Reading in 1898.
+Doc pitched for Norfolk in both 1897 and 1898 along with a few games for Reading in 1898.
 In 1899 he was with Indianapolis before coming to the majors in 1900.

-Newton, at age 22, was one of the youngest pitchers on the 1900 Cincinnati Reds.
+Newton, at age 22, was one of the youngest pitchers on the Cincinnati Reds in 1900.
 Other than 21-year-old Noodles Hahn, no pitcher on the staff was younger than 27.
 Among the position players, however, Harry Steinfeldt was 22 and Sam Crawford was 20.

-With the 1901 Reds Newton was 4-13 during the first half of the season before being released.
-The 1901 Superbas picked him up quickly, and his ERA improved with them to 2.83 while he posted a 6-5 record for the Superbas.
+With the Reds in 1901 Newton was 4-13 during the first half of the season before being released.
+The Superbas picked him up quickly, and his ERA improved to 2.83 while he posted a 6-5 record for them.

 MILB.com says that Newton was a well-known drinking man who supposedly got better the more he drank.
 He apparently once fell off the mound totally drunk and was removed from the game.

-In 1905 he came back to the majors, playing from 1905-09 with the New York Highlanders, although he also played part of 1907-09 in the minors with Montreal, Newark and Toronto.
-The Highlanders were managed by Clark Griffith during most of 1905-09, and while the Highlanders usually were under .500, in 1906 they won 90 games.
+In 1905 he came back to the majors, playing from 1905 to 1909 with the New York Highlanders, although he also played part of 1907 to 1909 in the minors with Montreal, Newark and Toronto.
+The Highlanders were managed by Clark Griffith during most of his time with the team, and while the Highlanders usually were under .500, in 1906 they won 90 games.
 Doc went 7-5 that year.

 "Big Doc Newton, whose return to fame via Montreal was so startling, was the winner of a torrid pitchers' battle against George Mullin." - Sporting Life, August 10, 1907, about a game against the pennant-winning 1907 Tigers